-Each Rivers Institute participant will receive:• Three full days of experiential instruction and lunches;• A $100 educational mini grant upon completion of required components;• 21 CEUs (including hours in the areas of reading preparation and technology);• The Waters to the Sea multimedia tool and additional resources for your classroom;• The option to purchase two graduate-level credits at a reduced rate.Full scholarships are provided for teachers admitted to the program.Scholarship assistance for the 2013 Rivers Institutes is provided, in part, through the generous financial assistance of 3M Foundation, Andersen Corporate Foundation, Beim Foundation, Patrick and Aimee Butler Family Foundation, Medtronic Foundation and Xcel Energy Foundation.
+Each Rivers Institute participant will receive:• Three full days of experiential instruction and lunches;• 21 CEUs (including hours in the areas of reading preparation and technology);• The Waters to the Sea multimedia tool and additional resources for your classroom;• The option to purchase two graduate-level credits at a reduced rate of $162/credit.Full scholarships are provided for teachers admitted to the program.Scholarship assistance for the 2014 Rivers Institutes is provided, in part, through the generous financial assistance of 3M Foundation, Andersen Corporate Foundation, Beim Foundation, Patrick and Aimee Butler Family Foundation, Medtronic Foundation and Xcel Energy Foundation.
 With their ongoing support we enable hundreds of teachers to improve the way they understand and teach science, and help thousands of students connect with the natural world.

 Institute Participant Documents:

 If you have any questions, contact Sara Robertson at email@example.com or 651-523-2895.

 Looking for the Trinity River Institute for Texas teachers?